Term

 Laxative

-Laxative herbs help to produce bowel movements for cases of constipation.
+Laxative herbs help to produce bowel movements for cases of

 Dandelion Root, Flax Seed, Rhubarb Root.